ailintom/persons-names-MK/Database structure.md

 ## ID numbers
 The database uses a system of ID numbers that ensures that each ID uniquely identifies an entity within the whole database and thus contains information on the table where the record is stored.
-The IDs are stored as signed 32-bit integers, which are used as bit fields, whereby the table is coded in bits 4 to 9, and bits 10 to 32 are used for the number of the record in the table, allowing for 8388607 records per table.
+ IDs are stored as signed 32-bit integers, which are used as bit fields, whereby the table is coded in bits 4 to 9, and bits 10 to 32 are used for the number of the record in the table, allowing for 8388607 records per table.
 Bits 1 to 3 are reserved.
 The table ID can be extracted from the record ID with two simple arithmetic operations `$table_id = (($id & 0x1F800000) >> 23);` in PHP 5 or in JavaScript or `CAST((id & 0x1F800000) >> 23 AS INT) AS table_id` in MySQL.

 ## Tables

 ### thesauri *(table_id: 2)*
-This is a supporting table containing keys and values of own and third-party thesauri used in the database.
+This is a supporting table containing keys and values of self-developed and third-party thesauri used in the database.

 | Field name | Type | Description |
 | --- | :---: | :--- |